olliw42/mLRS-docu/docs/FRSKY_R9.md

 ## Flashing ##

 The mLRS firmware must, of course, be flashed on both the Tx module and the receiver before it can be used.
+For flashing, as well as upgrading, several methods are available (via ExpressLRS bootloader, via system bootloader, via STLink/SWD), which are described in the following.

 ### Acknowledgments ###